einSelbst/overnext/CONTRIBUTING.md

 ## Lastly

-- open a pull request on Github.
+- open a pull request on GitHub.